yz344/dolphiwolfi/README.md

 ## 1. Introduction

 The website dolphiwolfi.com is named after the pen name of Yuchang Zhou, who is a graphic designer and illustrator active on the internet.
 This website will serve as a personal website of dolphiwolfi, which will include dolphiwolfi's basic information and works.
 In conclusion, it will work as both a resume and a portfolio.
-Additionally, it will provide information about her works in sale.
+Additionally, it will provide information about her works on sale.

 Below is the general sections of dolphiwolfi.com:
 1. Index
 2. Biography
-3. Past design
+3. Design
-4. Past illustration
+4. Illustration
-5.
+5. Articles and posts
+6. Projects
+7. Presents and specials
+8. Goods on sale
+9. Links
+10. Contact

 ## 2. Sketches